CQCL/hugr/specification/hugr.md

     Conditional or TailLoop node.
 All incoming and outgoing edges are value edges.

-  - **declare node**: child of a module, indicates that an external function exists but without giving a definition.
-May be the source of Static-edges to call nodes and others.
+  - **Declare node**: child of a module, indicates that an external function exists but without giving a definition.
+May be the source of Static-edges to Call nodes and others.

-  - **def node**: child of a module node, defines a function (by being parent to the function’s body).
-May be the source of Static-edges to call nodes and others.
+  - **Def node**: child of a module node, defines a function (by being parent to the function’s body).
+May be the source of Static-edges to Call nodes and others.

   - **DFG node**: A node representing a data-flow graph.
 Its children are all data-dependency nodes.